 The first option will clear what has already been input and then randomly allocate the deployment patterns that need to be filled (you can use the reshuffle option multiple times).
 The second option clears all patterns and allows you to start from scratch.
 The third option will clear all deployments, including only single deployments and any custom deployments you have assigned.

-Viewing Deployments
+Printing Deployments

 This is helpful if you want to leave a printed-out copy of your deployments at the specified location, for example, so that everyone at the front door can see who is in that position and at what times.